 The objective of this web site is to be an educational resource where Collectors and anyone interested generally in Stevengraphs can identify them, and gain an awareness and understanding of all the silks woven in England from Victorian times up to the present day.

 This site contains 5,785 quality images, arranged in alphabetical catalogues for each weaver.
 There is recorded 52 named weavers, with a total of 5,356 individual titles.

 The purpose of this site . . . .

-Whilst some areas, such as Brocklehurst Whiston, are fully catalogued with images of every known woven picture, there are nevertheless previously unrecorded silks yet to be catalogued successfully.
+This comprehensive catalogue of Stevens silks, together with those made by other manufacturers such as J & J Cash, Welch & Lenton, Bollans, and Caldicott etc., are fully supported with scanned images.
+Some areas, such as Brocklehurst Whiston, have images of every known woven picture, whilst in other areas there are nevertheless previously unrecorded silks yet to be catalogued successfully.
 This site will hence inherently grow, both as new titles are discovered, and with contributions of images from YOU, the viewer and user of this site.